learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ```

 ## Summary
-There you have it!
+There you have it.
 In this, you practiced using JSON some more, this time interpreting an example schema diagram in order to retrieve information.
 You also looked at a general procedure for transforming nested data to pandas DataFrames (create a DataFrame, and then break apart nested data using lambda functions to create additional columns).
 Finally, you also took a brief look at saving data to JSON files.